Life story work: Dementia

+Life story work has been linked to person centred/individualised care of people with dementia Rather than focusing on a person's dementia or the benefits of capturing information before it is forgotten, it gets people thinking about the fact that they may actually have interesting stories to tell.

 It has also been found to be beneficial as a therapeutic tool for family members to assist in reviewing the person's life and enabling them to remember the person prior to the onset of dementia.

 Staff and carers of the person may also find it a useful tool to help them better care for a person.
 Furthermore, research shows that families feel reassured about staff care after life story work has been completed.
-It was also identified by staff to be a fun and interesting activity to do with dementia patients.
+It has also been identified to be a fun and interesting activity to do with dementia patients.
+National UK guidelines make particular reference to staff being able to learn about individuals' life stories.